-Finally I created a mind map to explore what information would have been useful to our volunteer group when we first started to tackle invasive plants within Springwater Park.
+Finally I created a Mind Map to explore what information would have been useful to our volunteer group when we first started to tackle invasive plants within Springwater Park.

 I began this aspect of the design by creating a Yields Analysis exploring the different yields that I hoped to be achieved as a result of the design.
-I also spent time thinking about the challenges that / boundaries that I may experience and the solutions that I could put in place to overcome these challenges.
+I also spent time thinking about the challenges / boundaries that I may experience and the solutions that I could put in place to overcome these challenges.

 I created a simple Client Interview / Survey which I sent to other members of the group to capture their ideas on the following:

 - What have been our successes tackling invasive weeds in Springwater Park?

 - What hasn’t worked so well?